 ** SUFC 1871 meeting – see The Sydney Morning Herald 23 June pg.1, 24 June pg.4 & 12 July pg.5; The Empire 26 June pg.2

-Note 1: a Sydney University football club playing under Victorian rules existed from 1887-89, however there is no indication that this arose from a split within the University’s rugby club and players.
+Note 1: a Sydney University football club playing under Melbourne-rules existed from 1887-89, however there is no indication that this arose from a split within the University’s Rugby club and players.

 Note 2: there is no contemporaneous reports to verify claims made from the early 1900s & since repeated that in 1869 the University played Newington College (Wesleyan Collegiate Institution), nor what rules were used if it did happen, and in any event these teams were not clubs.